MTG/IAM-tutorial-ismir22/_sources/carnatic/rhythm-carnatic.md

 | TM       | An open bass stroke on the left head          |
 | TG       | Pitch modulated bass stroke on the left head  |
 ```

+This section has been adapted, with consent, from the PhD thesis of Ajay Srinivasamurthy {cite}`ajaythesis`